geo-smart/geo-smart.github.io/README.md

 The way the navigation of the site works is structured in a way that necessitates changing how one tests the site locally.
 Since the `<a>` links that manage site navigation no longer include `.html` extensions, simply opening `index.html` with your browser will not accurately mimic the end user experience.

 Instead, run `python server.py` from the root directory, or include the `--docs` flag if testing the production version of the site.
 (Alternatively one can also run `python ../server.py` from the `docs` directory to test the production version of the site, since the server operates on relative paths.
-What is important is to be aware that which folder the server is run from matters.)
+What is important is to be aware that which folder the server is run from matters).
 Then, navigate to http://localhost:8000/ to view the website.

 The `server.py` code runs with python's `http.server` module and uses a modified version of `SimpleHTTPRequestHandler` in order to handle `<a>` links not including `.html` extensions.
+It also has a second optional flag, `--watch`, which watches the `header.html` file for changes.
+If it detects any, it runs `build/header.py` allowing for easier development of the header.
+This flag is mutually exclusive with `--docs`.

 ### Project Structure